2020 Client Letter

 If you need assistance or have questions related to the preparation of Form(s) 1099, please contact our office for assistance.
 You may refer to our website for additional information on this topic.
 Forms 1099 must be issued to the recipients and to the Internal Revenue Service by January 31, 2021.

-We are still required to obtain a client statement with signature for charitable contributions.
-Please complete and sign the charitable contribution section on the enclosed Signature Page of this letter and submit with your 2019 tax information.
+We are still required to obtain a client statement with a signature for charitable contributions.
+Please complete and sign the charitable contribution section on the enclosed Signature Page of this letter and submit it with your 2019 tax information.

 Affordable Care Act in 2010

 As a result of the passage of the Affordable Care Act in 2010, we will be asking for information about your medical insurance coverage for 2019.
-You will need the amount of the premium paid for medical insurance in 2019, either by you, your employer, or the combination of both.
+You will need the amount of the premium paid for medical insurance in 2019, either by you, your employer, or a combination of both.
 If you work for a company that employs over 250 employees, this information should already be on your W-2.